b-z-l/soda/README.md

 ### Schema.py

 Schema.py is read in by SODA to create a database on its first run in a new project directory.
 It defines three tables in the database.
-**NOTE: SODA reads data from the sensor file IN THE SAME ORDER IT IS ORGANIZED IN THE DATABASE.
-The order of the configuration is less important.**
+**NOTE: SODA inserts values into the database, IN THE SAME ORDER as written in the file.
+That is, don't change the order of values the sensors write to file**
 <table style="width:100%">
   <tr>
     <th>locations</th>